hamadbijarani/Multiple-PDF-RAG-Chatbot/README.md

 * 🤖 **Context-aware responses** using Retrieval-Augmented Generation.
 * 💾 Session-based chat history for continuous conversation.
 * ⚡ Simple and intuitive **Streamlit interface**.
-* 🔧 Easily extendable with different embedding models or LLMs.

 ---